paulej/perc-framework/draft-jones-perc-private-media-framework.md

 - Endpoints and KMF must securely convey their respective certificate information directly or indirectly via some other means or identity service provider.

 - If as in "Double" draft, the ROC value is no longer in the clear and associated with the "outer" protection scheme, we may need to require that the MDD maintain a separate ROC value for each SSRC sent to each separate endpoint.
 This ROC value should start at 0 regardless of the sequence number in that first packet sent to an endpoint.
-[EDIT : Do we document this in the framework or in double?)
+[EDIT : Do we document this in this framework or in Double draft?]

 - Investigate adding ability to enable the transmission of one-way media from a non-trusted device (e.g., announcements).
 One possible solution is to have the KMF send an "ekt_key" message that is explicitly labeled for receive-only and giving that to announcement servers.
 As opposed to modifying the EKT spec for this PERC-specific need, we could say in the framework that EKT Keys with a SPI > 32000, say, are intended for this purpose and trusted endpoints should only use those EKT Keys to decrypt Full EKT Fields received from such transmitters.
-Thus, trusted endpoints would never send media with EKT Keys having those SPI values.)
+Thus, trusted endpoints would never send media with EKT Keys having those SPI values.

 # IANA Considerations